JosepBC/lalligueta_judges/README.md

 # La Lligueta Judges

 In the Catalan drone racing league [La Lligueta](https://lalligueta.com/) we have judges for every heat.
-What that means is that a second pilot is spectating to make sure that all the obstacles are completed sucesfuly.
+What that means is that a second pilot is spectating to make sure that all the obstacles are completed successfully.
 This assignation depends on the video system as we support multiple of them, it's for this that we have created this plugin.

 ## Features
 - Define the video system of each pilot when creating the pilots